What to know about flooded basement Restoration

 If the cause is a foundation leak this can often be fixed inexpensively.
 If you have a company suggest a major expense due to what they feel is a big repair requiring digging up your lawn around the house, get a second opinion.

 Homes equipped with a sump pump may have flooded because the pump failed or the electricity failed.
-Either way the fix is easy and the cost of repairs typically under 300.00.
+Either way the cost for a new sump pump is typically under 300.00.
+The cost for flooded basement restoration however, will vary due to the amount and type of water.

 Materials inspection with a moisture meter.

 Here is where the importance of calling a professional water removal company comes in handy.
 They are trained to locate moisture where the human eye fails to see it.
-Equipped with a moisture meter they will be able to determine what materials are wet requiring drying service and which are dry needing little attention.
+Equipped with several different types of moisture detection meters, they will be able to determine what materials are wet requiring drying service and which are dry needing little attention.

 Decontamination of materials

-Call today for a free estimate and evaluation of your Michigan flooded basement.
+Call today for a free estimate and evaluation of your Michigan flooded basement or to learn more about flooded basement safety.
 586-713-4333